-IN THE BEGINNING...
+In the beginning...

-...
-Arnold Bros. (est. 1905) created the Store.
+...Arnold Bros. (est. 1905) created the Store.

-At least, that was the belief of thousands of nomes who for many generations (Nome generations, that is.
-Nomes live ten times faster than humans.
-To them, ten years is a long lifetime.) had lived under the floorboards of Arnold Bros. (est. 1905), an old and respected department store in the middle of the city.
+At least, that was the belief of thousands of nomes who for many generations had lived under the floorboards of Arnold Bros. (est. 1905), an old and respected department store in the middle of the city.